11 Facebook Hacks To Crush Black Friday Sales 2019

 ➡ The run up to Black Week is the perfect opportunity for branding and teaser campaigns to make your brand top of mind.
 This is especially important for products with a longer conversion cycle.
 It's also a good idea to kick off a lead campaign such as "sign up now and get pre access to Black Friday sales" in order to bulk up your email list.

-➡ All campaigns, ad sets and ads should be locked down one month prior to going live to avoid getting stuck in pending review.
+➡ All campaigns, ad sets and ads should be locked down as early as possible prior to going live to avoid getting stuck in pending review.
 Run heavy on re-targeting during this period, this will get you the most results and the best ROI, hands down.

 ➡ Early shoppers are usually considerate gift purchasers and will generally have a longer consumer journey; they will also be looking for value for money and do not always fit typical audience demographics as many of them are gifting.
 Ensure your branding and teaser campaigns are drives awareness for uninitiated audiences too.